-Unlike Amina and Sabra, Mapenzi carves a space within Islam for agency and personal religious interpretation, though she still limits the clothes she wears in accordance with her understanding of Islam.
+Unlike Amina and Sabra, Mapenzi carves a space within Islam for agency and personal religious interpretation.
+However, just as they do, Mapenzi limits the clothes she wears in accordance with her understanding of Islam.
 These two orientations represent two responses to different frameworks; two different types of consciousness.
 While Amina and Sabra favor ethnic and religious orientations, Mapenzi blends two perspectives to create her own.
-Yet, regardless of the specific understanding she has of the Islamic dress code, each woman frames style and clothing decisions in an Islamic mantle.
+However, regardless of the specific understanding she has of the Islamic dress code, each woman frames style and clothing decisions in an Islamic mantle.

-Not surprisingly, given the diversity of interpretations of the Islamic dress code, women sometimes encounter perspectives other than their own, either within their immediate social circle or in the East African Muslim community.
-Diverging feelings about appropriate attire can threaten conflict or nurture internal contradictions as women struggle to reconcile their own understanding of Islam with others' and with their belief in the sincerity of their fellow Muslims.
+Considering the diversity of interpretations of the Islamic dress code, it is not surprising that women sometimes encounter perspectives other than their own, either within their immediate social circle or in the larger East African Muslim community.
+Diverging feelings about appropriate attire can threaten conflict or nurture internal contradictions as women struggle to reconcile their own understanding of Islam with others' understandings and with their belief in the sincerity of their fellow Muslims.

-Though some of the women believe dress is an accurate symbol of religious devotion, others reject clothing as a predictor of a woman's faith.
-Significantly, it is not only women who dress less conservatively who eschew the idea that good Muslims must dress a certain way.
+Though some of the women I spoke with believe dress is an accurate symbol of religious devotion, others reject the notion that clothing can predict a woman's faith.
+Significantly it is not only women who dress less conservatively who eschew the idea that one must adopt a specific dress code to be a good Muslim.
 Lela, is a college freshmen.
-Her parents are Somali, but she has lived most of her life in the United States.
+Her parents are Somali, but she was born outside of Somalia and has lived most of her life in the United States.
 Describing her style choices, Lela explained:

 Me, I pretty much go by the religion.
-But I don't think that you can dress a certain way to be certain religion.
-God is not going to judge you by the way you dress.
-When it comes to our religion, of course you have to cover up....But at the same time, how you look on the outside and what is in your heart can be different things.
+But I don't think that you have to dress a certain way to be a certain religion.
+God is not going to judge you by the way you dress....[O]f course you have to cover up....[But] how you look on the outside and what is in your heart can be different things.

-Similarly, some of the women argued that conservative dress can conceal weak faith or moral flaws.
-However, these attempts to divorce dress from religion yield tenuous stability at best.
-For example, Maua, wearing a long, full skirt and holding a shawl around herself, drew on the Qur'an to explain other Muslim women's chosen dress codes:
+However, attempts to divorce dress from religion yield tenuous stability at best.
+For example, Maua, who dresses fairly conservatively, drew on the Qur'an to explain other Muslim women's chosen dress codes:

+[P]eople assume that if you are [a Muslim], you're supposed to be looking like other [Muslims].
+But people don't choose that.
 God himself said, "I create all this different-ness, all these different humans."
-God tells us, "You can either choose to look like this, because that's what I want you to look like, and be thankful for your religion, and be at peace with everybody else."
-[Or choose to look different.]
-I have friends that pray...[but] they don't dress that way.
+God tells us, "You can either choose to look like this, because that's what I want you to look like, and be thankful for your religion, and be at peace with everybody else, [or choose to look different.]"
+I have friends that pray...but at the same time, they don't dress that way.
 That doesn't mean that they're bad, and I'm better.

 At the same time Maua denied the connection between faith and dress, she espoused the notion that Islam favors one style of dress.
-The belief that the Islamic dress code is self-evident frustrates women's attempts to separate dress from faith, as the following conversation shows:
+The belief that the Islamic dress code is self-evident frustrates women's attempts to separate dress from faith, as Maua's conversation with Khadija demonstrates: